stefanopog/node-red-contrib-dominodb-docs/_docs/fullDocumentation/fullDoc-ReplaceDocumentsNode.md

 ##### Output

 If the execution of the node successfully completes, the following outputs will be provided:

 ![](../images/fullDocumentation/image29.png)

-The DDB\_docs array provides a list of Unique Ids representing the documents that have been deleted or the items of which have been deleted.
+The `msg.DDB_docs` array provides a list of Unique Ids representing the documents that have been deleted or the items of which have been deleted.

-The DDB\_result object contains the additional outputs provided by the API, including the total number of documents matching the query, the start index and the count value.<br/>
+The `msg.DDB_result` object contains the additional outputs provided by the API, including the total number of documents matching the query, the start index and the count value.<br/>
 ![](../images/fullDocumentation/image19.png)